muriello/DevOps-Project/Jenkins/Pipeline for a NodeJS app with Jenkins.md

 Let’s test what we have so far.
 Go to your node-app project on your machine and change the version in the package.json to 0.0.2.
 Commit and push this change to GitHub.
 After you push, go to your Jenkins job on the browser and observe that the Jenkins job started and completed successfully.

 ### Deployment

 The last piece of the puzzle is deploying our node application into the node-app server when our test passes.

 ***SSH Authentication***

 In order to do that, Jenkins Server will need to ssh into the node-app server, clone the repo, install dependencies and restart the server.
-Lets set up ssh access to Jenkins first.
+Lets set up ssh access between Jenkins server and nodeapp server first.

-- Switch to Jenkins user:
+- On the jenkins Server Switch to Jenkins user:

 ```sh
 su — jenkinsuser